microsoft/accessibility-insights-action/docs/ado-extension-usage.md

       baselineFile: '$(Build.SourcesDirectory)/baselines/my-web-site.baseline'
 ```

-## Viewing results
+## Report Artifacts

--   Summary results along with a link to report artifacts are output in both the task log and in the Extensions tab of the pipeline run.
-To view the task log, click into the job and then click on the accessibilityinsights task.
+By default, an HTML report containing detailed results is automatically uploaded as a pipeline artifact named `accessibility-reports`.
+You can opt out of this automatic artifact upload by setting the `uploadResultAsArtifact` parameter to `false`.
+You can also specify a custom artifact name by setting the `artifactName` parameter in your YAML file.
+If not opted out, a link to the artifacts will also appear in both the task log and in the Extensions tab of the pipeline run.

--   An HTML report containing detailed results is saved as a pipeline artifact.
-To view it, navigate to Artifacts from the build.
-Under `accessibility-reports`, you'll find the downloadable report labeled `index.html`.
+To view the report, navigate to Artifacts from the build.
+Under `accessibility-reports`, or the artifact name manually specified, you'll find the downloadable report labeled `index.html`.

+## Summary results

+-   Summary results are output in both the task log and in the Extensions tab of the pipeline run.
+To view the task log, click into the job and then click on the `accessibilityinsights` task.

 ## Blocking pull requests